Sally from Hiram, GA gave us a call and she said she was up all night listening to a dripping sound that out of no where just started…

 Plumbing Problems Can Have an Underlying Cause

-We also wanted to check the water pressure.
+If a shower is dripping when off, there may be underlying problems.
+So, we also wanted to check the water pressure.
 Because quite often when a plumbing problem arises, it’s not just one thing.
 It’s like the Doctor always checks blood pressure, looks in your ears, and everything like that.
 We do the same thing in plumbing.

 We want to make sure if it’s just a warn out part and that was it.
 OR if there was an underlying cause.
 In this case there was something causing the dripping.